prk-2023/rust_tutorials/2025/AsyncProgramming/the_async_book.md

 }
 ```

-- An asynchronous function doesn’t immediately return its result.
+- An asynchronous function does not immediately return its result.
 - Instead, it returns a **future** — a type that represents a value that will eventually be computed.
 - So when you call an async function, you don’t get the result right away.
 Instead, you get a **future**
   that can be awaited.